clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

 ### Create the management cluster and fire up the management plane UI
 The `makefile` has a handy dandy help command which you can get via `make help` to help get oriented.
 You'll see a fairly extensive list of options that come out of the box.
 We're going to focus on getting a local management cluster going.

-1. Create a `kind` cluster
+1. Create a `kind` cluster.
+Note that whilst I'm explicitly having you do this and the next step, step 3 should theoretically take care of this automatically (thanks to Jack for pointing this out).
   ```bash
   make kind-create
   ```
   If all goes well, the result of this command will be a bunch of terminal spew from `kind` spinning up the management cluster containing the CAPZ install that will subsequently do the heavy lifting of creating AKS clusters for us on demand.
-If you check registered kubernetes contexts with `kubectl config get-contexts` you should see a context for kind-capz that has been selected as the current cluster.
+If you check registered Kubernetes contexts with `kubectl config get-contexts` you should see a context for kind-capz that has been selected as the current cluster.
 A quick `kubectl get nodes` will confirm that all is ready.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/kindrunning.png" align="left"/>
 2. Generate the machine templates
   This step is creating the list of templates that you'll see in subsequent steps.
 The definitions for these are part of the CAPZ repo.
-In the next post in this series I'll show how to add new templates and customize existings ones.
+In the next post in this series I'll show how to add new templates and customize existing ones.
   ```bash
   make generate-flavors
   ```
   This step can take quite a bit of time.
-The result is a bunch of under-the-covers template expansion which enabnles subsequent steps.
+The result is a bunch of under-the-covers template expansion which enables subsequent steps.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/generate-flavors.png" align="left"/>
 3. Start tilt to enable GUI for creating clusters
   ```bash
   make tilt-up
   ```
-  This comand starts a `tilt` session which you can connect to from your browser using the generated link.
+  This command starts a `tilt` session which you can connect to from your browser using the generated link.
 Tilt is a dev tool that is being used to provide a simple GUI in front of CAPZ which enables you to create various flavors via the browser.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/tiltupcmd.png" align="left"/>
   It's worth noting here that Tilt is incidental to CAPZ and is provided for convenience and testing purposes.
 There is no hard dependency here, if you follow the <a href="https://q6o.to/capzi" target="_blank">instructions for installing CAPZ</a> into your own "pilot" cluster, you won't end up with a tilt instance at all.
-It is kind of cool
+It is kind of cool.

-### Deploy vanilla AKS cluster into your Azure supscription
+### Deploy vanilla AKS cluster into your Azure subscription
   1. Open a browser and navigate to the tilt web server that you just started above.
 In my case this is `localhost:10350`
   <img style="" src="/static/img/2023-02-21-capz-quickstart/tiltupgui.png" align="left"/>
-  2. Click on the AKS link which should take you to a detailed streen as follows showing a list of possible Azure resources that can be created:
+  2. Click on the AKS link which should take you to a detailed screen as follows showing a list of possible Azure resources that can be created:
   <img style="" src="/static/img/2023-02-21-capz-quickstart/launchakspng.png" />
   3. Trigger an install of an AKS cluster by clicking on the refresh icon next to AKS.
 Result is a bunch of console spew showing up in the window:
   <img style="" src="/static/img/2023-02-21-capz-quickstart/startinstall.png" />
-  <br/>If all went well, you shuold see the final line of output as something similar to `Cluster 'aks-20648' created, don't forget to delete`.
+  <br/>If all went well, you should see the final line of output as something similar to `Cluster 'aks-20648' created, don't forget to delete`.
 This is an important point.
 This step is creating an Azure AKS cluster in your subscription.
-If you forget to delete it you will be paying for it.
-At the end of this excercise, make sure you've deleted any resources you don't intend to keep around.
+If you forget to delete it, you will be paying for it.
+At the end of this exercise, make sure you've deleted any resources you don't intend to keep around.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/aksinstallcompletetiltgui.png" />
   At this point, the management resource representing an AKS cluster has been created in the kind management cluster and, under the covers, CAPZ will go about provisioning the AKS cluster into your subscription.
 The resource type that represents a cluster is `cluster` and you can query the management cluster for it via `kubectl`:
   ```bash